dave-stevens-net/node-tutorial/README.md

 npm install --save-dev gulp     # installs the gulp package as a dev dependency
 ```

-When you use the --save options, the dependency is added to package.json.
-One of the most important things in your package.json file are the package versions.
+When you use the --save options, the package is added to the "dependencies" section of package.json.
+One of the most important settings in your package.json file is the package version.
 You can edit the package.json file to change what version of a package you want to use.
 See https://docs.npmjs.com/misc/semver#versions for a guide on how to specify what version of a package your project is dependent on.

 ### <a name="running-scripts"></a>Running Scripts